cheyroseflammer/project_4/README.md

 The dataset chosen to tackle this project inluded the following features:

 Name, Platform, Year of Release, Genre, Publisher, NA Sales, EU Sales, JP Sales, Other Sales, Global Sales, Critic Score, Critic Count, User Score, User Count, Developer, and Rating

+---

+## Data Exploration

+Exploration began by loading the data into a Tableau workbook.
+Once loaded, various graphs were made to determine relationships between each of the features available in the dataset.

+---

+## Preprocessing

+Following exploration, the dataset was read into a Jupyter notebook to begin preprocessing.

+The first step in preprocessing included removing any outliers within the data.

+vg_data = vg_data.drop(vg_data[(vg_data['Critic_Score']>60) & (vg_data['Global_Sales']>60)].index)